IS2AI/COVID-19-Simulator/README.md

 6) The web browser with visualization interface will be opened

-### 2) In directory visualization_tools/
+### 3) In directory visualization_tools/

 Visualization toolbox is presented for displaying the results from saved .csv files.
 Both Matlab and Python versions are included.

 ### Video tutorials

-Extensive tutorials to use the software and analysis of the simulator can be found from https://www.youtube.com/channel/UCr7o_0wW4nkqx-G5b7Zopgw
+Extensive tutorials on how to use the software and analyze the results of the simulator can be found from https://www.youtube.com/channel/UCr7o_0wW4nkqx-G5b7Zopgw

-More detailed information about the simulator can be found from the main webpage of the project (https://issai.nu.edu.kz/episim/).
+More detailed information about the project can be found from the webpage (https://issai.nu.edu.kz/episim/).